mathewgomas-alfred/mathewgomas.io/reference_manual/sharing_krita_logs.rst

 From the console
 ================

 Using the console is the most reliable way to get Krita's text output.
-This way is similar on Mac and Linux.
+This way is similar on macOS and Linux.
 Unfortunately, it's not possible on Windows.
 To check Windows' equivalent, see :ref:`DebugView guide <using_debug_view>`.

 #.
-On Mac open :file:`Terminal.app`, on Linux open your favourite terminal or console application.
+On macOS open :file:`Terminal.app`, on Linux open your favourite terminal or console application.

 #.
 Write the path to the Krita executable.